 We have booked Camp Norland from September 23rd to October 3rd.
 This will allow everyone to arrive before sundown on Erev Sukkot (Sunday, September 23rd) and complete their packing and clean-up on Wednesday, October 3rd.
 Check in time on the 23rd will be noon.
 (Please bring your own bag lunch.)
 The first meal served will be on the evening of the 23rd at 5:30 p.m.
 The last meal served (leftovers, anyone) will be lunch on October 3rd.
 Check out time will be 3:00 p.m. as we are trusting you will stick around and help us clean up!

 Our plan is to build sukkahs on the first day of Sukkot–one for women and one for men in case anyone wants to sleep outside some evening.
 (Remember to bring your sleeping bags.)
 Please bring decorative things to adorn them and if you are bringing children, remember to provide things they can contribute.
 If you happen to have a portable gazebo it would be great if you would bring it for the front deck or perhaps other spots on theproperty.

 Bring your shofars and lulavs as there will be regular chances to use them.

 We are having a mikveh/baptism/immersion!
-If you desire to have a mikveh/baptism/immersion in the lake please speak with one of us early in the week so we can plan a time for that.
+If you desire to have a mikveh in the lake please speak with one of us early in the week so we can plan a time for that.
 We do have a time in mind but it may be changed depending on interested persons and their own schedules.
 Come prepared with appropriate attire.

 We expect to have a special evening sometime during Sukkot.
 Come prepared to dress as you would when meeting a King!
 Ladies, we want to see your beautiful dresses.
 Men, it is a shirt and tie affair.
 If you have a suit or at least a suit jacket, please bring it!
 And, of course, we’ll have turkey!

-Weather permitting we will have nightly campfires (except on Shabbat) just behind the Retreat Centre.
+Weather permitting we will have nightly campfires (except on Shabbat and High Days) just behind the Retreat Centre.
 Please bring warm clothing and maybe cushions!
 If you have lawn chairs you might want to bring those.

 Our daily schedule should look something like this: